isovector/draconian-results/pho.md

-#### Adult indoor and outdoor team sports
+#### Adult indoor and outdoor group sports

-Indoor and outdoor organized team sports for people 22 years of age and older are prohibited.
+Group sports are activities involving more than one person.
+This includes training and practice for an individual or team sport.
+Games, tournaments and competitions for indoor and outdoor group sports for people 22 years of age and older are prohibited.
 These include:

 -   Basketball
 -   Cheerleading